damonreeve/hyde/data-enrichment.md

 When the bidder receives a bid request it must be able to interpret the new data being passed in the bid request and match to any campaigns accordingly.

-Using the Grapeshot News segment example again, the bid request received from Bidstram Optimizer for the URL `http://qz.com/805563` would look like this:
+Using the Grapeshot News segment example again, the bid request received from Bidstream Optimizer for the URL `http://qz.com/805563` would look like this:

 ```
 {